-The parties shall provide the Chief Magistrate Judge written notice (including by email and preferably jointly) of completion of the First Stage along with a request for mediation.
-The Chief Magistrate Judge or the Program Administrator shall then schedule a settlement conference with the presiding Magistrate Judge or direct the parties to mediation with a "neutral" from the Court-approved list.
-The presiding Magistrate Judge or Chief Magistrate Judge may direct the parties to mediation with a neutral within 60 days of the Disclosure Deadline even if neither party submits the written notice.
-The presiding Magistrate Judge may also elect to serve as neutral to conduct a settlement conference with the parties, in lieu of and/or subsequent to early mediation with an appointed neutral.
+Within 75 days from the date that the last-responding defendant files responsive pleadings (or if falling on a later date, 30 days from an Order denying a timely motion to remand), the Program Administrator shall schedule a settlement conference with the presiding Magistrate Judge or direct the parties to mediation with a "neutral" from the Court-approved list.
+The presiding Magistrate Judge may elect to serve as neutral to conduct a settlement conference with the parties, in lieu of and/or subsequent to early mediation with an appointed neutral.